AJMansfield/Intelligence-Core-Public/kttu02.md

 The rest of the crew is watching, and so you take a bite.

-You immediately retch from the taste.
+You immediately recoil from the taste.
 The raw tuber is incredibly bitter.

 But as you look around, the crew seems to find this ... _funny_.
-Was this some sort of practical joke, played at his expense?
+Was this some sort of practical joke, played at your expense?

 You decide to take it that way, and so rather than immediately spitting it out,